tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 and (3) obtaining the generic SNI to bootstrap the connection.
 In contrast, encrypted SNI induces no additional round trip and operates below the application layer.

+# Linear-time Outer Extension Processing {#linear-outer-extensions}

+The following procedure processes the "ech_outer_extensions" extension (see
+{{encoding-inner}}) in linear time:

+1. Let I be zero and N be the number of extensions in ClientHelloOuter.

+1. For each extension type, E, in OuterExtensions:

+   * If E is "encrypted_client_hello", abort the connection with an "illegal_parameter" alert and terminate this procedure.

+   * While the I is less than N and the Ith extension of ClientHelloOuter does not have type E, increment I.

+   * If I is equal to N, abort the connection with an "illegal_parameter" alert and terminate this procedure.

+   * Otherwise, the Ith extension of ClientHelloOuter has type E. Copy it to the EncodedClientHelloInner and increment I.

+Implementations that retain the ClientHelloOuter extension list in another iterable form can equivalently replace I with an iterator.

 # Acknowledgements